-Jewelry artist Nancy Linkin's passion for metalsmithing began over 40 years ago when she was captivated by the age old process of forming metal directly with hammers.
-Her exploration of the traditional smithing techniques, raising holloware and forging, started with traditional vessels forms.
+Jewelry artist Nancy Linkin's passion for metalsmithing began in her twenties when she was captivated by the age old process of forming metal directly with hammers.
+Her exploration of the traditional smithing techniques, raising holloware and forging, started with traditional vessel forms.
 Soon she began to push the envelope both technically and visually, leaving the rotation form and functional form behind.
-Asymmetrical table top sculptures and wall pieces were a natural progression for her nature based aesthetic.
+Asymmetrical tabletop sculptures and wall pieces were a natural progression for her nature-based aesthetic.

-To create her fine handmade jewelry, flat patterns are cut from sheets of gold and silver and hammered systematically over specialized tools.
+To create her handmade designer jewelry, flat patterns are cut from sheets of gold and silver and hammered systematically over specialized tools.
 Once a piece has been hammered into its final form, it is filed and sanded, then buffed to a high polish.
-This fine finish accentuates the simple sculptural lines of her modern jewelry.
+This fine finish accentuates the simple sculptural lines of her contemporary jewelry.